 What can we do better?

 In a world faced by massive climate change challenges, our forests are one of our biggest weapons in reducing emissions.
 Governments and non-profit organizations like The World Wildlife Fund, are working hard to fight deforestation.
 But everyone can do their curb to fight deforestation.
 For example, planting more trees and restoring forests (known as afforestation and reforestation) is one way we can help absorb carbon dioxide and reduce greenhouse gas emissions in the atmosphere.
-Planting more trees can play an integral part of global measures to combat climate change.
+Planting trees, under the condition that we take care to plant the right trees in the right place, can be one approach to global action to combat climate change.
 Above all, every patch of green counts.

 - Bonan, G. (2008) “Forests and Climate Change: Forcings, Feedbacks, and the Climate Benefits of Forests”, Science, 320(5882), pp. 1444-1449. doi: 10.1126/science.1155121.